eloots/pi-akka-cluster-slides/README.md

-This is the slide deck for the [Pi-Akka-Cluster workshop](https://github.com/lightbend/Pi-Akka-Cluster)
+This is the slide deck for the Pi-Akka-Cluster workshop.

+The project's source code can be found [here](https://github.com/lightbend/Pi-Akka-Cluster)